snakewizardd/dda_scaffold/docs/VALIDATION_RESULTS.md

 - High rigidity (ρ=0.9): Low action variance (narrow selection)
 - Formula exact to machine precision across all ρ ∈ [0, 1]

-**Conclusion:** ✅ CONFIRMED — Rigidity multiplicatively dampens exploration as theorized.
+**Conclusion:** ✅ VERIFIED — Rigidity dampens exploration in the implementation as specified.

 ---